tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

   *FASTQ files from sequencing run (bulk RNAseq)*
 - `--output_dir`
   *Path to desired output directory (created if it doesn't exist; default: `./outputs`)*
+- `--ref_dir`
+  *Path to directory where reference files will live.
+Absent ref files will be downloaded within the pipeline.*

 ### Additional Arguments
 - `--project`